Brother-Blue/blog/content/en/projects/low-poly/part1/index.md

 }
 ```

 Finally, all of these components could be wired together.
 I started by creating a new output image with.
-From there I then iterated over each of the triangulations provided by the Delaunay library, computed the average color, and filled the triangle.
+From there I then iterated over each of the triangulations provided by the Delaunay package, computed the average color, and filled the triangle.
 ```go
 	out := image.NewRGBA(bounds)
 	draw.Draw(out, bounds, img, bounds.Min, draw.Src)